NERC-CEH/nerc-ceh.github.io/version_control/exercise1.md

 There are many clients for Git, in these exercises you will use SourceTree to manage Git.
 SourceTree is a Git client for Windows and Mac.
 If you haven't yet installed it please do so using these instructions: <https://nerc-ceh.github.io/version_control/install_sourcetree_windows>

-### From the command line
+### Note about command line

-Using git from the command line can be a very convenient way to do your version control.
-This script <https://nerc-ceh.github.io/version_control/commandline_ex1.txt> is an example of doing exercise 1 from the command line.
-You can access a terminal window from Source Tree and enter git commands there.
+SourceTree gives you a graphical interface to manage Git and our exercises use that interface.
+However, Git can be used from the command line, and this may ultimately be your preferred option.
+For your reference we have included this script <https://nerc-ceh.github.io/version_control/commandline_exercise1.txt>, which shows you how to do exercise 1 entirely from the command line.
+You can enter commands in SourceTree if you go to: Actions > Open in Terminal.

 However, for the classroom exercises, please use Source Tree as shown below rather than attempting the command line, since this keeps it easier for the trainers.